+Transporter and Adjacent TSO active at the respective Interconnection Point shall conduct technical studies for Incremental Capacity projects in order to design the Incremental Capacity project and coordinated offer levels based on technical feasibility and the market demand assessment reports.

-At latest twelve (12) weeks after the commencement of drafting of incremental capacities project, Transporter and AFO for that Interconnection Point shall conduct public consultation on draft of incremental capacities project.
+At latest twelve (12) weeks after the commencement of drafting of Incremental Capacities project, Transporter and Adjacent TSO for that Interconnection Point shall conduct public consultation on draft of Incremental Capacities project, in Serbian and English language.
 Public consultation shall last for a minimum one (1) month and no longer than two (2) months.